arvindhx/arvindhx.github.io/_posts/2023-05-03-Deconstructing-Monopoly-Go.md

 ---
 layout: post
 title: Deconstructing Monopoly GO - will it be a $100M hit?
-subtitle: A comprehensive deconstruction of Monopoly GO!
+subtitle: A comprehensive deconstruction of the newest social casino game
 tags: [deconstructions]
 comments: true
 author: Arvindh S V